i077/system/README.md

   These packages are exposed as flake outputs under `packages`, and an overlay is defined that adds these packages in under `overlay`.

+- [`bin/`](./bin) is a collection of shell scripts I find useful.
+  These are usually written with fish.

 - Secrets are managed and provisioned by [sops-nix](https://github.com/Mic92/sops-nix/), which reads and decrypts `secrets/secrets.yaml`.